 In business there are fundamentals too, which we ignore to our detriment.
 I continue to find in the leadership teams with which we work that just like in football or any other “competitive” endeavor.
 If you as a leader don’t get the fundamentals right, your team is definitely in danger of losing the game – and maybe the season.

 “There is only one way to succeed in anything and that is to give it everything.”

 So maybe it’s time for a reminder.
-Before 2019 gets too far along, here’s 3 Execution ‘fundamentals’ to help you and your team stay on track this year.
+Before the year gets too far along, here’s 3 Execution ‘fundamentals’ to help you and your team stay on track this year.

 1) Define, Document and Communicate Your Plan

 What’s your Plan?
-More importantly, have you defined your Top 1 and 2 priorities, what Stephen Covey calls “Wildly Important Goals” that are critical to moving your business ahead in 2019?
+More importantly, have you defined your Top 1 and 2 priorities, what Stephen Covey calls “Wildly Important Goals” that are critical to moving your business ahead in the coming year?

 - If you’ve taken the time to document your plan, make sure that everyone knows what the plan is by having a Communication strategy, including “interactive” Monthly Town Halls.
 A recent Gallup survey found out that 78 % of employees don’t believe that their leaders have a clear direction for the company.
 What’s “interactive”?
 If you have over ten people in a meeting, divide them into groups and ask each group to brainstorm clarifying questions after the presentation.
 And follow up with “What did you hear?” to ensure that you’ve gotten the right message across.
 Check out our blog, “Four Keys to Navigating the Growth Curve” for additional resources to up your planning game!